 Water School of the Year Award

-Green-Schools Water of the Year Award, supported by Irish Water, recognises innovation and creativity among schools that apply for the An Taisce Green Flag for Water.
+Green-Schools Water of the Year Award, supported by Irish Water, recognises innovation and creativity among schools that apply for the Green Flag for Water.
 It also acknowledges achievements in water reduction, spreading awareness about water issues and involving local communities in the schools Green-Schools water programme.

 This award has been running since 2013/2014 academic year and recognises four primary and four secondary school regional winners and from these winners one primary and one secondary school national winner is chosen.

 To celebrate World Water Day (22 March each year) and spread awareness of water issues around the world you can join other Green-Schools and organise a Walking for Water event or participate in one of the walks organised by Green-Schools.